Learn basic photography skills at a venue with lots of photo opportunities

 Dish to try: Finger food platters, perfect to share between friends.
-The chicken delux is 52 pieces of chicken (strips, wings, halfmoons and kebabs.
+The chicken deluxe is 52 pieces of chicken (strips, wings, halfmoons and kebabs).

 THIS BAKERY MAKES A MEAN BREAKFAST

-New Brighton Bakery, a quirky little eatery in Woodstock does in breakfast, lunch and specialises in baked treats.
-They embrace the slow food philosophy so take their time to prepare food.
+New Brighton Bakery, a quirky little eatery in Woodstock, does breakfast, lunch and specialises in baked treats.
+They embrace the slow food philosophy, taking their time to prepare food.
 Treat yourself to one of their signature tarts or croissants.

 Crowd favourite: The New Brighton Burger encompasses everything the bakery is passionate about - delicious, great quality, natural ingredients and made with love.